Royals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 13 of them.
+- He has earned a quality start eight times in 16 starts this season.

-- Steele has 10 starts in a row of five innings or more.
+- Hendricks has two starts in a row of five innings or more.

-- He has five appearances this season with zero earned runs allowed out of his 22 chances this season.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent